simeonvar/vdi-sim/README.md

       2. Local idle -> active
       3. Remote idle -> active

-For Case 1, If swap is not enabled, then local idle VMs' RAM are not swapped out, they are still using that many resources, so we can do nothing about them.
-If swap is enabled, then we swapped it out if there is resources.
+For Case 1, If hypervisor level swapping is not enabled, then local idle VMs' RAM are not swapped out, they are still using that many resources, so we can do nothing about them.
+If swapping is enabled, then we swapped it out if there is resources.

 For Case 2, if we have enough resources, then we use them and put the swaps back.
 Otherwise, we need to kick some others out.
 Refer to Policy C.